 An integral part of ACUS's statutory mission is to promote more effective public participation in the rulemaking process.
-ACUS has issued several recommendations urging agencies to adopt best practices that encourage the public's involvement in agency rulemakings.
+ACUS has issued several recommendations urging agencies to adopt best practices that encourage the public's involvement in agency rulemaking.
+ACUS is currently undertaking a study examining how agencies can promote enhanced transparency, accessibility, and accountability by using virtual tools to engage the public in connection with agency rulemaking activities.
+ACUS also hosted two public forums in FY 2022 exploring the important role of public input in federal agency regulatory policymaking.

 Many agencies have consulted or relied on those recommendations to promote public participation in the rulemaking process.
 For example:

-- GAO relied on Recommendation 2013-4, Administrative Record in Informal Rulemaking, to urge agencies to publicly disclose their policies regarding the treatment of materials submitted for consideration in the rulemaking process. - The Commodity Futures Trading Commission implemented Recommendation 2014-6, Petitions for Rulemaking, by permitting members of the public to file petitions for rulemakings on the agency's website.
+- GAO relied on Recommendation 2013-4, Administrative Record in Informal Rulemaking, to urge agencies to publicly disclose their policies regarding the treatment of materials submitted for consideration in the rulemaking process. - The Commodity Futures Trading Commission implemented Recommendation 2014-6, Petitions for Rulemaking, by permitting members of the public to file petitions for rulemakings on the agency's websites.